The impact of abstract and object tags on image privacy classification: Experiments

 \subsection{Analysis of tags co-occurrence}

-Previously, we observed that when using a large number of tags, the model's performance was very similar for both concrete and abstract tags.
+We observed that when using a large number of tags, the model's performance was very similar for both concrete and abstract tags.
 To examine whether this effect arises from the direct co-occurrence of abstract and concrete tags, we compute the Jaccard index between every pair of abstract and concrete tags within each dataset.
-Specifically, we use feature vectors constructed for abstract $p_{25}(i, A)$ and concrete $p_{25}(i, B)$ tag types with $k=25$ tags retained for each image.
-For each pair of tags $t_a \in A^\prime$ and $t_b \in B^\prime$, where $|A^\prime| = |B^\prime| = 1000$, the Jaccard index is defined as , where $\textbf{I}(i, t) = \textbf{I}_{[p_{25}(i, t) > 0]}$ indicates if $t$ is detected in image $i$ from the train subset of the dataset $D_{train}$.
+Specifically, we use feature vectors constructed for abstract $p_{25}(x_i, A)$ and concrete $p_{25}(x_i, B)$ tag types with $k=25$ tags retained for each image.
+For each pair of tags $t_a \in A^\prime$ and $t_b \in B^\prime$, where $|A^\prime| = |B^\prime| = 1000$, the Jaccard index is defined as